pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 The pywbemcli shell uses the prompt ``pywbemcli> ``, The cursor is shown in the examples above as an underscore ``_``.

-General options may be specified on the ``pywbemcli`` command, and they serve as the definition of the connection to a WBEM server and as defaults for the pywbemcli commands that can be typed in the pywbemcli shell.
+General options are specified on the pywbemcli command; they serve as the parameters for the connection to a WBEM server and values for the pywbemcli commands and arguments that can be typed in the pywbemcli shell.

-The pywbemcli commands that can be typed in the pywbemcli shell are the command line arguments that would follow the ``pywbemcli`` command when used in `command mode`_:
+The pywbemcli commands that can be typed in the pywbemcli shell are the command or command-group that would follow the ``pywbemcli`` command and general options when used in `command mode`_.
+The following example starts a pywbemcli shell in interactive mode and executes serveral commands (ex. `class enumerate -o`).

 .. code-block:: text